Updated: May 4

 Before we adopted our youngest son, I thought I had a pretty good grasp on motherhood.
 Our two biological sons were good kids.
 Although by no means perfect, they were respectable.
 They were also vastly opposite from one another which posed challenges at times.
 But I could take on most parenting challenges with relative ease.

-The seven years I had spent loving on, encouraging, nurturing and doting on our son actually made him feel more terrified.
+So the seven years I had spent loving on, encouraging, nurturing and doting on our son actually made him feel more terrified.
 I was my son’s nurturing trigger—the enemy he felt compelled to reject out of an innate survival mode.
-We had not harmed our son in any way.
-But we also had not helped in any significant way either.
-We didn’t know what we didn’t know.
+The harder I tried to love him, the further he pushed me away.
+And the more our family fell apart.

-I wish that I had even the slightest tidbit of information about the developmental damage our son had endured before we adopted him.
+I wish that I had even the slightest bit of information about the developmental damage our son had endured before he entered our lives.
 I wish someone told us that he was living in a fight, flight or freeze mode at all times.
 I often think about how much better things could have been for our family if we had only known.
-But we didn’t find out our son had reactive attachment disorder until he was nearly 14-years-old (click here to read Heather’s story).
+But we didn’t find out our son had reactive attachment disorder until he was nearly 14-years-old, despite all of the professional help we had sought.

 I fought a welter-weight fight to get the right help for our son—with no avail.
 I know I was nearing a knockout when I stumbled upon the nonprofit organization RAD Advocates.
 If I had not found their amazing support, encouragement and knowledge, our family would have lost the battle with reactive attachment disorder.
 This I know for certain.

-After a decade into our journey—thanks to RAD Advocates—I am happy to say we have overcome some enormous challenges.
+After a decade into our journey, I am happy to say we have overcome some enormous challenges.

 Moms of kids with reactive attachment disorder give new meaning to selflessness.
 They give everything they are and have to their traumatized children without love or affection in return.
 They are shunned by those who know them, often even their own spouses—either due to wild misunderstandings or outright false allegations on behalf of their traumatized children.
 They’re often physically or emotionally